 Find answers to the most common questions about the New York LLC Transparency Act and how NYLTA.com™ can help you stay compliant.

-The law aligns with federal efforts to increase transparency and prevent the use of shell companies for illicit activity.
+The NYLTA aligns with federal transparency efforts to prevent the use of anonymous or shell companies for illicit activity and to strengthen trust in New York’s business environment.

 A beneficial owner is any individual who either: